Post-G20 is pre-Women20: EMSD Hosts International Roundtable on Women’s Economic Empowerment and Reproductive Health27.07.2017

 The discussions between international experts, activists and representatives of the current and future Women20 (W20) presidencies highlighted how much gender equality is still an elusive goal in most countries around the globe.
 This is not only underscored by the difficulties to find unequivocal messages in global bodies in this regard, but also starkly illustrated by persisting inequalities and the success of reactionary movements in countries which long embrace equality of men and women constitutionally and legally.

 One of the key messages evolving from the discussions was that women’s empowerment cuts across many different sectors but is still often addressed in separate silos, if at all.
 In particular, participants agreed that the availability of and access to safe reproductive health services is the prerequisite for all other aspects of women’s empowerment.
 Policies must follow an integrated approach addressing socio-economic gender equality, sexual education and reproductive health in a coherent manner.

 Furthermore, participants agreed that policies (including affirmative action measures), legislation and business strategies often bear a negative effect for women’s inclusion in social and economic activities, often not by purpose but by ignorance and negligence on the part of the respective decision-making bodies.
 Bringing women’s voices into these decision-making bodies is therefore key for more gender equality in all aspects of life.

-Paying special attention to the outcomes of this year’s G20 with respect to women empowerment, and gauging the possibilities for the upcoming Argentinian presidency, the main messages and recommendations for policy-makers will be summarised in a joint one-page policy brief to be handed over to the Argentinian W20 Chair.
+Paying special attention to the outcomes of this year’s G20 with respect to women empowerment, and gauging the possibilities for the upcoming Argentinian presidency, the main messages for policy-makers have been summarised in a joint one-page policy brief “Recommendations: Moving the G20 Women’s Economic Empowerment Agenda Forward” to be handed over to the Argentinian W20 Chair.